pwnerblu/surrealra1n/README.md

 DO NOT OPEN ISSUES at Futurerestore if there's an issue with surrealra1n, it most likely isn't futurerestore's fault.

-If there is any issue with surrealra1n, make a post about the issue in r/surrealra1n
+If there is any issue with surrealra1n, join this discord server: https://discord.gg/kDXVHhTQs2

 # Compatibility: